ZX81 character set: Changes from the ZX80

 The character set in the ZX81 was derived from the ZX80 character set.
 They have mostly the same code points, e.g. for A-Z and 0-9, but the code points are different for the block graphics characters, the symbols ", -, +, *, /, =, >, <, and the BASIC keyword tokens (with many new added).
 There are also changes to the control characters.
 Code point 1 is no longer an unprintable string terminator.
 The ZX81 8K BASIC ROM was also available as an upgrade for the ZX80, replacing its integer-only 4K BASIC ROM.

 The ZX81 system font uses an 8×8 pixel-per-character grid where most glyphs fit in 6×6 pixels leaving two pixels horizontal and vertical space between rows and columns.
 The ZX80's ROM which had slightly wider 7×6 pixel glyphs with only one pixel horizontal space between them.
 Some glyphs also received a different design in the ZX81 system font, noticeable on the *, the slashed and less rounded 0, and the less rounded $, C, G and J.

 In the later ZX Spectrum the entire character encoding was replaced with the ZX Spectrum character set, which is a derivative of ASCII and includes lower case letters and more.

 Character set

+The following table shows the ZX81 character set.
+Each character is shown with a potential Unicode equivalent.
+Space and control characters are represented by the abbreviations for their names.